 It's another thing to make sure that the schools are closed so that parents who have kids can't go back to work.

-And think about how many of the folks, especially on the left, have been pushing for universal bake basic income or UBI.
+And think about how many of the folks, especially on the left, have been pushing for universal basic income or UBI.

-Come on to the government dole and we'll take care of you.
+Come onto the government dole and we'll take care of you.

 And I think that's intentional.

-They're trying to consolidate power because if you were trying to get people on the government dole and you were trying to kill small business, Mark, I mean, would you have done anything differently than what was done over the last fifteen months?
+They're trying to consolidate power because if you were trying to get people on the government dole and you were trying to kill small business, Mark, I mean, would you have done anything differently than what was done over the last 15 months?

 Huh.